magento/knowledge-base/src/troubleshooting/general/checking-slow-queries-and-processes-mysql.md

 ---
 title: Checking slow queries and processes MySQL
-labels: Magento Commerce,Magento Commerce Cloud,MySQL,log,queries,slow,troubleshooting
+labels: Magento Commerce,Magento Commerce Cloud,MySQL,log,queries,slow,troubleshooting,Adobe Commerce
 ---

 This article talks about a couple common MySQL issues (Slow queries, Processes taking too long) that can adversely affect a merchant's site, and the solutions they indicate.